glasspatternbuilders/GlassPatternBuilder/README.md

 The following **optional** features are implemented:

+* [ ] If user tries to upload an improper file format, an alert is prompted to the user.
 * [ ] User can upload an image including color and of various formats (png, jpg)
 * [ ] User can select a pattern form a library.
 * [ ] User can apply texture fill to a piece.